erincatto/box2c/docs/migration.md

 b2DestroyBody(bodyId);
 bodyId = b2_nullBodyId;
 ```
 Notice there is a little magic here in Version 3.0. `b2BodyId` knows what world it comes from.
 So you do not need to provide `worldId` when destroying the body.
-Version 3.0 supports up to 32 worlds.
-This may increased or be overriden in the future.
+Version 3.0 supports up to 128 worlds.
+This may increased or be overridden in the future.

 There is a significant behavior change with body destruction in Version 3.0.
 > Destroying a body no longer destroys the attached joints, it is up to you to destroy them.